twngbm/linkit7688-max7219-patternclock/README.md

 4. Copy **Schedule.json** into a usb device with format **FAT32**. **File name** ***MUST be Schedule.json*** and ***MUST at the root folder***.

-5. **Make Sure that Linkit 7688 bootup is ready(By seeing the pattern start changing or just wait at least two minutes.)** Plug the usb device into Linkit 7688, after about 7~10 seconds, plug out the usb decice.(You can see the pattern stop changing, then you can plug out the USB device.)
+5. **Make Sure that Linkit 7688 bootup is ready(By seeing the pattern start changing or just wait at least two minutes.)** Plug the USB device into Linkit 7688, after about 7~10 seconds, plug out the usb decice.(You can see the pattern stop changing, then you can plug out the USB device.)
+The file have been automatically copy from USB to board at **/root/**

 6. After plug out the USB device, new schedule should take effect within a second.

+### Error Handling

+#### 1. Strange, Broken Pattern

+Reason: Unstable MAX7219 wire connection.
+Fix: Replug the MAX7219 wire, if the problem still exist, do a reboot.

+#### 2. Event wake up on wrong time; Event don;t wake up at the time set.

+##### Situtation 1: Serial output with right pattern, but MAX7219 doesn't work

+Reason: Unstable MAX7219 wire connection.

+Fix: Replug the MAX7219 wire, if the problem still exist, do a reboot.

+##### Situtation 2: Serial output wrong pattern.

+Reason might be:

+1. Old **Schedule.json** still on the board.

+2. System time is wrong.

+Fix:

+1. You ***MUST*** wait at least ***2 minutes*** for system to boot up from **Cold boot**, means you boot the board up from plugin USB power cable, then system can properly handle USB plugin event.
+And make sure you'v wait until the file have been copy from USB to board by seeing pattern stop changing or wait for at least ***10 seconds***.

+2. This Board ***MUST*** work with WiFi connection to Internet, for board need to re-sync timeing with Internet since it didn't come with a battery.
+Above section **Linkit 7688 duo Install** Step 5 give **ntpd** server (time sync server) a 60 seconds windows to wait for WiFi connection ,and another 10 seconds windows for ntpd to take effect.
+Above command failed if no Wifi connection or WiFi connection establish after 60 seconds windows.
+Than **main.py** will get a wrong timing from system, and generate a wrong timing dictionary, futher cause the wrong pattern.
+Make Sure Linkit 7688 had setup and linked to a stable WiFi signal.
+And Make Sure to reconnect to new WiFi if the old one is unreachable.

+##### Situtation 3: I'v make sure that every step is correct, but file still can't automatically copy from USB to board.

+Reason might be:

+1. **reset.sh** didn't come up while board bootup.

+2. You plug the USB on the wrong port.

+Fix:

+1. To check if **reset.sh** come up while board bootup, you will need to **ssh** into board and check current running process with command **ps** or **top**.
+After the boot up finished (2 minutes) , you should be able to see a process with command **sleep 1** ,then **reset.sh** work fine.
+If you don't see one, this might be the **reset.sh** isn't **executable**.
+Make sure you had done Step 4 at **Linkit 7688 duo Install**.

+2. Linkit 7688 have two micro USB port, one for power supply and MCU control, and another for USB connection for Linux Kernel.
+In this case, you'll just neet to swap two cable to another port.

 ### Bootup Flow